kissit/Twig-Codeigniter-Datestr/README.md

 * Filter: timeday.
 Calculate the difference between the filtered date/time and the current date/time and display as follows evaluating from top to bottom:
   * If diff >= 1 year, format the date as "Month day 'year".
 Example: Jan 02 '15
-  * if diff >= 1 day, format the date as "Month day".
+  * If diff >= 1 day, format the date as "Month day".
 Example: Mar 19
+  * If the passed in day is not today, add "Yesterday @".
+Example: Yesterday @ 3:58 PM
   * Otherwise, format the date as a time.
 Example: 11:35 AM

 ### Requirements